Frequently Asked Questions

 SLCA is here to help you find yourself

-When you’ve submitted your completed application forms, we’ll ask you to pay the search and referencing fee and a ‘fee of intent’ – which is usually equivalent to half of one month’s rent.
+When you’ve submitted your completed application forms, we’ll ask you to pay the search and referencing fees of £80.00 per person over the age of eighteen and a ‘fee of intent’ – which is usually equivalent to half of one month’s rent.

 Search and reference fees are non-refundable.
 We will however, refund the fee of intent in full if the landlord decides not to proceed or your application does not meet our minimum criteria.

-If your application is successful, you pay your first month’s rent (minus your fee of intent) plus a deposit of one and a half times the monthly rent, plus the tenancy agreement administration fee.
+If your application is successful, you pay your first month’s rent (minus your fee of intent already paid) plus a deposit of one and a half times the monthly rent, plus the tenancy agreement administration fee of £180.00.

 If you have pets, you will also be asked to pay a ‘pet bond’ of £200 per pet, at the landlord’s discretion.
 This protects against pet-related damage or pest infestation.
 A pet bond is registered and held alongside your deposit in a government-approved scheme.